 Sure enough, its those heady phenolic peat notes that dominate on the finish.

-Well, you can’t deny that this young thing hits the brief of “heavily peated” as it is the main character to the whisky, but there are some good supporting roles too.
-I think the youth of the whisky plays to its advantage here with the more medicinal notes being pushed by the young, fiesty spirit.
+Well, you can’t deny that this young thing his the brief of “heavily peated” as it is the main character to the whisky, but there are some good supporting roles being played out here too.
+I think the youth of the whisky plays to its advantage here with the more medicinal notes being pushed by the young, feisty spirit.
 I could get on board with this whisky as is, but am still keen to find out how the plot continues for the peat character in the EWC story.

-Seemingly the natural sucessor to the Chapter 10 whisky, the Chapter 12 release is another unpeated sherry cask release, but this time the sherry of choice is a single Pedro Ximenez cask, rather than the Chapter 10’s Olorosso upbringing.
+Seemingly the natural successor to the Chapter 10 whisky – rather than Chapter 11 – is the Chapter 12 expression as this is another unpeated sherry cask release, but this time the sherry of choice is a single Pedro Ximenez cask, rather than the Chapter 10’s Olorosso upbringing.
 As with each of these chapters, the Chapter 12 release was made available in limited quantities at cask strength or this harnessed 46% ABV.

 It seems that the cask has imparted its damp, dark and old oak origins into the young spirit.
 There’s also a distinct set of sweet sherry notes (raisins, oranges, and cherries) and a slight astringent quality to the boozy nose prickle.
 Overall there is quite a cake-y smell to it too.

 The description says unpeated, but there is quite an earthy initial taste to this – though no smoke.
 The sherry flavours from the nose are there, but seem quite muted – the sherry influence seems to be imparting more of the spice elements (ginger and cinnamon) rather than the fruity notes.